 - The parish of Upwood was in the Huntingdon Union for Poor Law administration.

-- Births and Deaths registered in the Huntingdon Union Workhouse (1838 - 1949) are available as fiche set D10, from the Huntingdonshire FHS.
+- Births and Deaths registered in the Huntingdon Union Workhouse (1838 - 1949) are available as fiche set D10, from the Cambridgeshire and Huntingdonshire FHS.

 - From 1935, the population figures include those of the parishes of Great and Little Raveley.